 The generator

-scripts/generate-packages.ts is the one piece of code that stitches feature siblings into the app shell.
-It reads tinycld.packages.ts, walks each linked package’s manifest, and produces a tree of thin re-exports, typed registrations, symlinks, and Go module directives - everything the app shell needs to find and load your package.
-The generator runs automatically before npm run dev and npm run build:web; you rarely invoke it directly.
+tinycld/scripts/generate.ts (with its gen-*.ts helper modules) is the one piece of code that stitches feature members into the app shell.
+It reads tinycld.packages.ts (which enumerates the present workspace members), loads each feature’s manifest, and produces a tree of thin re-exports, one typed config file, symlinks, and Go wiring - everything the app shell needs to find and load each package.
+The generator runs automatically on the workspace-root pnpm install (via postinstall) and again before pnpm run dev; you rarely invoke it directly.

 What it does